 - sustainability reports/non-financial statements of peers and competitors;

-Based on the results of benchmarking, a number of topics were included, renamed, aggregated or eliminated.
-With respect to the 2018 matrix and the results of benchmarking, the following changes were made in the 2019 materiality analysis:
+Based on the results of benchmarking, a number of topics were included or renamed.
+With respect to the 2020 matrix and the results of benchmarking, the following changes were made in the 2021 materiality analysis: